Pledge of Allegiance to Texas

 The National Standard Flag

-Then-president Sam Houston approved the National Standard Flag on the tenth of December in 1836.
+Then-President Sam Houston approved the National Standard Flag in December 1836.
 This flag was proudly displayed all over Texas until the next flag was officially adopted in January 1838.

 The National Flag

-This flag has been dubbed fondly by Texans as the Lone Star Flag.
-The bill for this flag was first presented on the 28th of December in 1838.
+This flag has been fondly dubbed the Lone Star Flag by Texans.
+The bill for this flag was first presented on December 28, 1838.
 Senator William H. Wharton proposed it.
-The committee for the bill suggested a similar one but with a different flag design.
+The committee for the bill suggested a similar one, but with a different flag design.

-This design will afterward be the now-established National flag of Texas.
-After the 21st of January, 1839, when Congress passed the bill, the then-president of Texas accepted it.
-On the 25th of January, 1838, Texas had its longstanding state flag.
+This design will subsequently become the established National flag of Texas.
+After January 21, 1839, when Congress passed the bill, the then-president of Texas accepted it.
+On January 25, 1838, Texas had its longstanding state flag.

-The History of the Pledge of Allegiance to Texas
+The History of the Pledge of Allegiance in Texas

 The Pledge of Allegiance to Texas didn’t just appear out of the blue.
 It’s one of the oldest established pledges for any US state.
-Here are just some of the history you need to know about the Texas state pledge:
+Here are just some of the historical facts you need to know about the Texas state pledge:

 1. The pledge came about from a law dating back to 1933.

-2. The statement of the pledge made a mistake.
+2. The statement of the promise contained an error.

 3. The law itself was revised in 2007.